varlesh/oreo-cursors/README.md

 spark_green = #4E9A06
 spark_purple = #912BFF
 ```
+It's most likely have some contents, remove and insert according to your likings.

 4. Run convert.rb This will convert your colours and map it to the cursors.